Saudi Aramco CEO signals local listing coming ‘very soon’

 Amin Nasser declined to say how much of the state-owned oil giant would be listed on the Tadawul exchange.
 Reports have emerged that 1% of the company could be sold locally later this year before more is sold on an international market.

-“Aramco is ready for listing, whenever the shareholders make the decision to list, and as you heard from his royal highness Prince Abdelaziz yesterday, it’s going to be very soon, so we are prepared,” Nasser told reporters on the sidelines of an energy conference in Abu Dhabi.
+“Aramco is ready for listing, whenever the shareholders make the decision to list, and as you heard from his royal highness Prince Abdulaziz yesterday, it’s going to be very soon, so we are prepared,” Nasser said, referring to the new Saudi energy minister.

+Nasser spoke to reporters on the sidelines of an energy conference in Abu Dhabi.
 “That’s the bottom line,” he added.

 Saudi Crown Prince Mohammed bin Salman first announced plans for an initial public offering of the company in 2016, saying up to 5% of the company would be sold publicly.
 The government has since delayed the timing of the IPO , most recently to finalize a deal that saw Aramco acquire a nearly $70 billion stake in Saudi petrochemicals firm SABIC.